Elderberry growing in South Africa

 It is a truly multi-purpose plant and can be used for a hedge, wildlife attractant, landscaping and for their abundance of fruit.
 This elderberry plant is easy to grow, care for and can grow up to 9m high within a very few short years which makes it a very good alternative for an organic, cost-effective and low maintenance windbreaker.

 Elderberry fruit is a glossy dark purple to black berry, 5-6 mm in diameter, produced in drooping, sometimes very numerous clusters in late summer.

-The Elderberry is fast growing and can become a small tree up to 6m high.
-Other than it beauty and improving air quality, it can serve as a wind breaker, assist in soil erosion and provide a wildlife habitat.
+Other than its beauty and improving air quality, it can serve as a windbreaker, assist in soil erosion and provide wildlife habitat.